Become an FLPA sponsor

 Since June 3, A-Team has been constructing the foundation, retaining wall, mechanical building, installing drainage and radiant heat lines.
 On September 3 they finished.
 Sometime in the latter part of September, Rough Brothers will send in their construction team and complete the Conservatory.
 We expect it to be completed by the end of December.

-The Friends of Lasdon along with significant contributions from the Westchester Parks Foundation, the 9th District of the NYS Federated Garden Clubs and the Lasdon Family Foundation have raised over $700,000 throughout these past ten years and Westchester County has made it possible to bring the crown jewel in Westchester horticulture to Lasdon Park, Arboretum & Veterans Memorial.
+The Friends of Lasdon along with significant contributions from the 9th District of the NYS Federated Garden Clubs, the Lasdon Family Foundation and the Bolnick Family which have raised over $700,000 throughout these past ten years and Westchester County has made it possible to bring the crown jewel in Westchester horticulture to Lasdon Park, Arboretum & Veterans Memorial.

 It started with one woman.